 a.
 Beside each main door exiting a classroom place a 6" x 6" sign reading "Do Not Remove Tables, Chairs or Tech Items - These Are Classroom Materials".
-The color is to be PMS-#287C with white letters.
-An example is at right.
+The color is to be black with white letters.
+An example is on the right.